NB1355/PP2-Test-Generator/README.md

 3. OPT Refactor the js code needs, using DOM to fix the undefined/unused variables detected by jshint
 4. OPT Remove double click on btn-show
 5. FIX *Incorrect Answer: -1* on load
+6. FIX Last question of the selection loads twice!

 <br/><br/>